Vasile Adam

-Vasile Adam (born October 10, 1956 in the Soviet Union), in little town, Nisporeni) is Moldovan woodcarver known for furniture-making and icons.
+Vasile Adam (born 10 October 1956) is a Moldovan woodcarver known for furniture-making and icons.

+Career

 His works are mostly traditional woodworking.
 Artist has a workshop (from 1996) in his native town in which he provide integrated courses of the woodcarving.
 Also Vasile Adam works predominantly for private clients.
 His creations and projects are spread among national collections as well as international ones.

-Major works of the artist was donated to chapel of Romanian People's Salvation Cross and to monastery 'Ciuflea' located in Chisinau.
+Major works of the artist was donated to chapel of Romanian People's Salvation Cross and to monastery 'Ciuflea' located in Chișinău.

 In his career, the woodworker tried different techniques and traditions in art, including sculpture.
-One of his stone creations is a monument to the Soviet heroes, who have died during the World War II.
+One of his stone creations is a monument to the Soviet heroes, who have died during World War II.
 The monument rises over the German town Templin.